opalmedapps/opal-app/README.md

    $npm run build:web:staging && cd www && http-server --port 9000 --open # Build the app, and serve it in port 9000
    ```
    This will watch the app code for changes, update the distribution folder (www) when a change is made which the
-   http-server would then pickup upon refresh.
+   http-server would then pickup upon refreshing the page.

 ### Installing, building, and serving the mobile app code
 1. Make sure you have ran step 5, [Installing, building, and serving the mobile web code](#installing-building-and-serving-web-code) guide.